 Genomic testing could also cultivate a practice of discrimination, particularly in employment and insurance.
 This applies particularly to predictive genetic tests which are offered to asymptomatic individuals to predict risk of disease.
 Usage of these tests in underwriting is therefore often restricted.
-This is different to diagnostic genetic testing used to confirm or rule out a known or suspected genetic disorder in a symptomatic individual.
+This is different than diagnostic genetic testing used to confirm or rule out a known or suspected genetic disorder in a symptomatic individual.
 These tests generally have no restriction when used in underwriting.

 While legislation such as the United State's GINA (Genetic Information Non-discrimination Act) passed into law in 2008 provides some protection against such discrimination, the law and regulation will probably have to develop to keep up with emerging science and practice.
-There are many other laws internationally restricting how personal health and genetics information may be used, and in particular if it is used for what is viewed as commercial purposes.
 The way in which such laws develop are likely to have profound consequences for the Life and Health insurance industries.